-Šauška (Shaushka), also called Šauša or Šawuška is the Great Goddess of the Hurrian and Hittite pantheons.
-Her domains were those of love, sexuality, war and rage.
+Šauška (Shaushka) is the Great Goddess of the ancient Hurrian pantheon.
+She's cognate with goddesses Ishtar and Inanna.
+Her domains are those of love, sexuality, war and rage.
 Shaushka is also goddess of incantations, magic, medicine and healing.

-A Hurrian Mother Goddess, Shaushka is equated with Inanna/Ishtar of Mesopotamia and other major female deities.
-She's later adopted into the pantheon of the Hittites as the two groups mingle with the Hattians in Anatolia (present day Turkey) in the 2nd millennium BCE.
+A Hurrian Mother Goddess, Shaushka is adopted into the pantheon of the Hittites as the two groups mingle with Hattians in Anatolia c.
+2nd millennium BCE.
+Shaushka has a key role in the meeting and marriage of King-to-be Hattusili III and remarkable young priestess Puduhepa.

 As a deity of love, Shaushka holds the power to guarantee conjugal love, return or deprive potency, and turn women into men and vice versa.
-Sex-changing aspects of divinity also appear in the history of Lelwani of the Underworld.
+Sex-changing aspects of divinity also appear in the history of Hittite Underworld Goddess Lelwani.

 In mythology, Šauška often appears as an ally of her brother Teshub, or a heroine in her own right.
 She uses any weapons at her disposal, including feminine wiles, to conquer heroes and monsters alike.

-She does battle against the sea monster Ḫedammu, and seduces him as he's about to consume her.
+In one popular myth, Shaushka does battle with the sea monster Ḫedammu, after her brothers have failed to incapacitate him.
+Just as he's about to consume her, Shaushka seduces him.
 With Hedammu she gives birth to all the snakes of the world.

-Sea god Kiaše is a son and ally of the god Kumarbi, who wants to kill his children Shaushka and Teshub, and she must go forth as a warrior.
-Shaushka is also linked to the diorite giant Ullikummi and mountain god Pišaišapḫi.
+Shaushka and her brother Teshub are targets of their father Kumarbi, who wants to kill them due to a prophecy they'll usurp him.
+Shaushka is also linked to the diorite giant Ullikummi, and mountain god Pišaišapḫi.
 She appears in folklore as a protector of olive trees.

 Šauška is accompanied by two handmaidens, Ninatta and Kulitta, a dyad of Hurrian goddesses.
-Dyads and twins or pairs were common deific manifestations, such as Šeri and Ḫurri, the twin Bulls who pull the chariot of Teshub.
+Dyads and twins or pairs are common deific manifestations, such as Šeri and Ḫurri, the twin Bulls who pull the chariot of Teshub, and the warrior portal gods.

 Ninatta and Kulitta are considered divine musicians, though they also have warlike aspects, reflecting the nature of the Goddess.
-While Shauska may switch gender, the handmaidens are always shown as female.
+While Shauska may switch gender, the maidens are always shown as female.

 Other servant or attendant deities associated with Shaushka appear in offerings lists and descriptions of rituals.
 They include: